 - Half-Hearted Henchman: In the filler arc, it's implied that he wasn't truly interested in the villains' goals.

 - Lack of Empathy: He has a sadistic side.
+He even jokes with Amachi about his empty promise to eventually restore Isarbi's humanity.

 - Nerd Glasses: Averted, like Kabuto.